ChurchApps/FreeShowWeb/src/routes/docs/project-list/+page.md

 :::admonition type=tip
 Press <Key>CTRL/CMD + F</Key> to start searching in the drawer, and press enter to quickly add the first result to the current project.
 :::

+## Project file

+Go to File>Export>Project to export a .project file.
+This file is useful for transferring files between computers.
+The project file is a .zip file and a .json file containing all of your media in the project, including all shows/overlays/actions used.

+Go to File>Import>Project to import a .project file.

+You can also right click a project button/project title to export/import quicker.